-Demonstration and application of epidemiologic methods for the study of environmental and occupational health problems.
-Epidemiologic exposure assessment methods and methods relevant to cohort, case-control, cross-sectional, and case cross-over studies.
-Survey design and sources and evaluation of biases and confounding.
-Emphasis on written and oral communication skills.
+Demonstration and application of epidemiologic methods for the study of environmental and occupational health problems; epidemiologic exposure assessment methods and methods relevant to cohort, case-control, cross-sectional, and case cross-over studies; survey design and sources and evaluation of biases and confounding; emphasis on written and oral communication skills.
 Prerequisites: PUBH 6002, PUBH 6003 and PUBH 6004.

 PUBH 6122.
 Protecting Public Health and the Environment: Policies, Politics, and Programs.
 3 Credits.

 The legislative, regulatory, judicial, and political system in the United States developed to protect human health and the environment.
 National and global public and environmental health agencies, policy development, and current topics.
-Prerequisites: PUBH 6004 or permission of the intructor.
+Prerequisites: PUBH 6004 or permission of the instructor.

 PUBH 6123.
 Toxicology: Applications for Public Health Policy.
 3 Credits.